RMIT Link: Music

 The collective underwent major changes between 2015 and 2017.
 Redevelopment of the RMIT University buildings along Swanston Street, saw the collective move location three times in a short span of time.
 Collective assets such as sheet music, instruments and equipment were spread between two storage locations.
-Participation and membership dropped, due to the graduation of key members and multiple location changes.
-One key development was the utilisation of Kaleide Theatre as a rehearsal space.
+Participation and membership dropped due to the graduation of key members and multiple location changes.
+One key development was the utilization of Kaleide Theater as a rehearsal space.
 This allowed the ensembles to become customary to the venue, as it also served as a bi-annual concert venue.
 However, once construction began at this location, the collective was moved to the RMIT Building 13 (Emily McPherson Building).
-There, the collective struggled to maintain a good rapport with the school, due to noise issues and double-booked rooms, hampering the rehearsal schedule.
+There, the collective struggled to maintain a good rapport with the school due to noise issues and double-booked rooms, hampering the rehearsal schedule.
 The collective was moved again in mid-2017, returning to level 2 of the newly opened New Academic Street.

 In 2016, an attempt was made by the four student-run music societies, RMIT Music Collective (RMIT University), Engineering Music Society (EMS) (University of Melbourne), Monash University Philharmonic Society (Monash University) and La Trobe University Music Society (La Trobe University), to create an intervarsity venture similar to that of AICSA.
 However, this did not pass the development stage.
 Coming out of this attempt, in 2017, representatives of the orchestras from RMIT Music and EMS created an opportunity for their members to perform early baroque/classical music in a combined orchestra to great success.

-Beyond 2017, RMIT Music collective has been in a steady state of equilibrium, providing the students of RMIT University with a staple in the RMIT CO event calendar is to perform Christmas Carols at St Vincent's Hospital, Melbourne.
+Beyond 2017, RMIT Music Collective has been in a steady state of equilibrium, providing the students of RMIT University with a staple in the RMIT CO event calendar to perform Christmas Carols at St Vincent's Hospital, Melbourne.
 Additional flash mob performances are also conducted around RMIT University opportunities to perform and practice their music.